 X-Frame-Options:HTTP response header can be used to indicate whether or not a browser should be allowed to render a page in a

 <frame>.
 Sites can use this to avoid clickjacking attacks, by ensuring that their content is not embedded into other sites.

 - Securing Your Site using Htaccess

-- Learn the best way and almost all the tricks to secure your site using the .htaccess file.
+- It is the best way to secure your site using the .htaccess file.
 You can blacklist IPs, restrict access to certain areas of website, protect different files, protect against image hotlinking, and a lot more.